UK Team

 Project Coordinator and Research Assistant

 Elizabeth Hempstead is the Project Coordinator and Research Assistant for the PPIA project.
-She received her BSc in Human Sciences from the University of Exeter, UK in 2020 and will begin studying a MSc in Cognitive and Evolutionary Anthropology at the School of Anthropology and Museum Ethnography, University of Oxford in October 2022.
+She received her BSc in Human Sciences from the University of Exeter, UK in 2020 and her MSc in Cognitive and Evolutionary Anthropology from the University of Oxford in 2023.
+For her MSc dissertation on cultural psychology and migration, she was awarded the Dr Nicola Knight Prize in Quantitative Methods.

 Hoping for a career in science research and communication, she looks forward to supporting the project’s coordination, contributing to research publications, and creating outreach content.